The

 Porou, Rongowhakaata, Ngati Kanohi and Ngai Te Aweawe.

-Lardelli is a principal tutor at Tairawhiti Polytechnic's School
+Lardelli is a principal tutor at Tairawhiti

-of Maori Art and Design, as well as a tohunga moko, visual artist,
+Polytechnic's School of Maori Art and Design, as well

-carver, kapa haka performer and tutor, composer, graphic designer
+performer and tutor, composer, graphic designer and

-and researcher of whakapapa, tribal history and kaikorero.
-He
+researcher of whakapapa, tribal history and kaikorero.

-has facilitated and participated in numerous exhibitions and
+He has facilitated and participated in numerous

-workshop programmes both in New Zealand and overseas.
+exhibitions and workshop programmes both in New

-He is regarded as one of New Zealand's finest moko artists.
+He is regarded as one of New Zealand's finest moko

-spiritual significance to audiences throughout the Pacific.
+explaining its spiritual significance to audiences

-Each moko he creates is carefully researched to reflect the
+carefully researched to reflect the whakapapa, history

 Derek lives in Gisborne with his wife and children.